arcade16/pysheeet/docs/index.rst

     :keywords: Python, Python Cheat Sheet

-Welcome to Python Cheatsheet!
+Welcome to Python on iPad!
 ==============================

-Welcome to pysheeet.
+Welcome to Python on iPad!
 This project aims at collecting useful Python snippets in order to enhance pythoneers' coding experiences.
 Please feel free to contribute if you have any awesome ideas for improvements to code snippets, explanations, etc.